Maverick (film): Plot

-Commodore Duvall welcomes the competitors to the tournament, with Cooper overseeing the security of the game and the $500,000 prize money, confiscating any weapons and watching for any cheaters, who will be summarily disqualified and thrown overboard if discovered.
-Maverick, Angel, Bransford, and Duvall advance to the winner-take-all final.
-Prior to this game, Maverick and Bransford have a tryst in his quarters.
-After Bransford leaves, Maverick finds he has been locked in the room to try to make him forfeit the game, but he manages to climb outside the steamer to reach the table on time.
-After Bransford has been eliminated, Maverick notices that the dealer is engaging in bottom dealing and has Angel give him the top card from the deck to prevent further cheating.
-All three men bet their remaining chips; Angel and Duvall reveal strong hands, but Maverick has received the one card he needs to complete a royal flush.
-Angel and his men draw their weapons, but Cooper and Maverick shoot first, killing them.
+Commodore Duvall welcomes the competitors to the tournament.
+Cooper oversees security for both the game and the $500,000 prize money, (Note: The $500,000 prize is approximately equivalent to $ in .) confiscating weapons and watching for cheaters, who will be immediately disqualified and thrown overboard if discovered.
+The field is gradually reduced until only Maverick, Angel, Bransford, and Duvall remain for the winner-take-all final.

+During a break in the tournament, Maverick and Bransford have a tryst.
+As the game approaches, Maverick discovers he has been locked in his room in an attempt to force his forfeit, but he climbs along the outside of the steamer and reaches the table in time.
+After Bransford is eliminated, Maverick notices the dealer conspiring with Angel by bottom dealing cards.
+Rather than replace the dealer, Maverick has Angel deal him a card from the top of the deck.
+All three remaining players wager their remaining chips, and Angel and Duvall reveal strong hands.
+Maverick refuses to look at his final card, relying on his long-held belief that, when he truly needs it, he can summon the card he wants.
+He reveals the Ace of spades, completing an unbeatable royal flush.
+Angel and his men draw their guns, but Cooper and Maverick shoot first, killing them.

 During the closing ceremony, Cooper steals the prize money and escapes.
-Later that night, Cooper secretly meets with Duvall, revealing that the two had struck a deal to steal the money for themselves and that Angel was working for Duvall.
-As Duvall draws a gun and tries to break the deal, Maverick appears and takes back the money, having tracked them down.
-Some time later, Cooper corners Maverick while the latter is enjoying a hot bath; the two are revealed to be father and son.
-As both men relax in the baths, Bransford arrives, having discerned their relationship from their similar physiques and mannerisms.
-She takes the satchel containing the prize money and departs, after which Maverick reveals to Cooper that he had followed the latter's advice and hidden half of it in his boots.
-He muses that retrieving the remaining $250,000 will be "fun".
+Later that night, he secretly meets Duvall, revealing they had conspired to steal the money together and that Angel had been working for Duvall.
+Duvall attempts to betray Cooper, but Maverick intervenes, recovers the money, and leaves, while Cooper subdues Duvall.

+Some time later, Cooper corners Maverick while he is enjoying a hot bath; Cooper is revealed to be Maverick's accomplice and father, Bret Maverick Sr..
+As the two relax in adjoining baths, Bransford arrives, having deduced their relationship from their similar physiques and mannerisms.
+She steals the satchel containing the prize money and departs, after which Maverick reveals that he hid half the money in his boots.
+He remarks that retrieving the remaining $250,000 will be "fun".
+When Maverick Sr. asks how Maverick drew the Ace of spades, Maverick replies, "Magic", and smiles.